Master of Arts (MA)

 To provide an unbiased account of how theatre Web sites may deepen audience engagement, this study examined the Web presences of a randomly selected group of American not-for-profit theatre companies, identifying engaging elements and analyzing their features and functions.
 All of the sampled theatre Web presences contained elements that could increase audience engagement, and these elements offered the possibility of engagement in all its forms--educated interpretation, conversation and critique, social connection, and creative expression.

 McClelland, Elizabeth Lynn, "Tools of Engagement: The Potential of Theatre Web Sites for Fostering Active Audience Participation" (2011).
 Master's Theses.
-Paper 4063.
+4063.